deseretbook/classy_hash/README.md

 ClassyHash.validate({ key1: [ [], ['a'], ['b', false] ] }, schema) # Throws ":key1[2][1] is not one of String"
 ```

-If you want to check the length of an array, you can use a `Proc`:
+If you want to check the length of an array, you can use a `Proc` (also see the
+Generators section below):

 ```ruby
 # An array of two integers